-The Historical Romance of Quebec City
+The Historical Romance of Old Quebec City

-Facing Château Frontenac from Terrasse Dufferin, Quebec City's boardwalk.If ever a place looked like a movie set, it’s Quebec City in springtime.
+If ever a place looked like a movie set, it’s Old Quebec City in springtime.
 Pristine stone walls brightened by jewel-tone doors and kaleidoscope window boxes seem to have been plucked from a historical romance.
 Buildings don’t appear to have withstood a day in the elements, let alone hundreds of years.

 Arriving at the Fairmont Le Château Frontenac is a bit of a production.
 Liveried doormen stand guard at a front door that opens up on a private driveway, well sheltered from city streets.